FFmpeg/FFV1/ffv1.md

 YCbCr  A reference to the method of storing the value of a sample by using three numeric
        values that represent the luminance of the sample (Y) and the chrominance of the sample (Cb and Cr).

+TBA    To Be Announced.
+Used in reference to the development of future iterations of the
+       FFV1 specification.
        &nbsp; &nbsp;
 -----------------------------------------------------------------------------------------